 Ideally you should use something that won't stretch you too much.
-Until you're fully warmed up, it's a good idea to begin singing warm up songs that fit comfortably within your range.
+Until you're fully warmed up, it's a good idea to begin with songs that fit comfortably within your vocal range.

-So good songs to warm up your voice fit the following criteria:
+So good warm up songs for singing fit the following criteria:

 Another vocal warm up exercise you can do is take a song you enjoy singing and substitute the lyrics for a warm up exercise.

-Ok, let's now look at the third vocal warm up.
+Ok, let's now look at the third in this series of vocal warm ups.

 Let's look at one final exercise for warming up your voice.
 This one is simple, but very effective.
 I use it all the time!